elanorigby/todo-las-cosas/README.txt

 # can also mark multiple items at once (with the same mark)

 TODO
-| 1 - tab completion for del
+| 1 - ride to camelot
 | 2 - seek the grail

 $ todo -d 1 2
-"tab completion for del" and "seek the grail" marked done
+"ride to camelot" and "seek the grail" marked done

 $ todo